You're listening to Jason Lewis in for Rush Limbaugh.

 Back after this, folks.

-You know, I still can't quite figure out how the Bush tax cuts starved the beast, however, if you take a look at that statistical abstract of the United States, revenues to the federal government went up about three quarters of a trillion dollars after the Bush tax cuts.
+You know, I still can't quite figure out how the Bush tax cuts starved the beast, however, if you take a look at that statistical abstract of the United States, revenues to the federal government went up about three-quarters of a trillion dollars after the Bush tax cuts.

 After the capital gains tax cuts, you had more capital gains realizations.

-This is a classic supply side model.
+This is a classic supply-side model.

 If you want more of something, increase the reward for doing it.

-So there was no starving of the beast with the Reagan cuts or in fact the Bush cuts.
+So there was no starving of the beast with the Reagan cuts or, in fact, the Bush cuts.

 The dirty little secret here is, though, it really doesn't matter how you finance government, whether you tax, inflate, or borrow, it all comes out of the private economy.

-So the the issue we've got to focus on is the government budget, not the portion that's financed by borrowing, the portion that is the total government budgets.
+So the issue we've got to focus on is the government budget, not the portion that's financed by borrowing, the portion that is the total government budgets.